Edward Hospital: Edward Hospital, 1988–2012

-Since 2000, the pace and scope of expansion has increased.
-Edward opened the first pediatric emergency department in DuPage County, and also achieved a Level III designation for its neonatal intensive care unit, the highest level of care in Illinois in 2000.
+Edward Hospital opened the first pediatric emergency department in DuPage County and also achieved a Level III designation for its neonatal intensive care unit, the highest level of care in Illinois in 2000.
 Additionally, in 2004, it expanded its emergency department by another 56000 sqft to allow for annual growth in the number of emergency visits and more private and efficient triage and treatment areas for patients.

 In 2002, the 71-bed Edward Heart Hospital opened (the first of its kind in Illinois) and reinforced Edward as a national leader in complex cardiac care.
 That reputation was further enhanced in 2005 when HealthGrades ranked Edward #1 for cardiac surgery in the Chicago area and again in 2006 when Edward was named a Solucient Top 100 Hospital for cardiovascular care.
+In 2004 the CEO contacted the FBI after she was made a corrupt proposal to protect her £100m plus expansion plans.

 In 2005 the Edward Cancer Center opened.
 The 40000 sqft facility doubled the previous space available for medical oncology and radiation therapy.

 Also in 2005, Edward became the only hospital serving DuPage and Will Counties to achieve the Magnet designation for nursing excellence.
 At the time, only two percent of the nation's 6,000 hospitals had been recognized with the honor by the American Nurses Credentialing Center.

 2006 saw Edward expand access to convenient, high quality healthcare in Plainfield with the opening of the Edward Plainfield Outpatient Center, a 100000 sqft facility that provides Immediate Care, imaging services and community Wellness classes and events to the residents of one of the fastest-growing areas in Illinois.
 Edward Sleep Center and Edward administrative offices opened on Diehl Road in Warrenville as well.

 The Edward Plainfield Outpatient Center is located on the 60 acre Edward Plainfield campus, which is also the site of a Medical Office Building (opened in 2006) and the future home to Edward Plainfield Hospital (seeking approval to build), Plainfield Surgery Center (2008) and Edward Plainfield Cancer Center (2009).